ZELLMECHANIK-DRESDEN/ShapeOut/dev/Readme.rst

 Running from source
 ~~~~~~~~~~~~~~~~~~~
-The easiest way to run ShapeOut from source is to use
+The easiest way to run Shape-Out from source is to use
 `Anaconda <http://continuum.io/downloads>`__.

 - **Windows**: Sketchy installation instructions can be found